 The last few years have been very challenging, as we faced an important system outage and the hurricane that hit in Puerto Rico.
 These events impacted our supply facilities and the local employees over there, and they also highly impacted our customers and employees.
 What I experienced, was that everybody stood up as one team.
-All together we had one common goal and that was to get our products to our customers.
-Within my team, everybody was stand-by for duty day and night.
-At one point in the weekend, after the system outage had been solved, only one WhatsApp message was enough to get everybody online on a Sunday morning to start processing orders.
+All together, we had one common goal and that was to get our products to our customers.
+Within my team, everybody was standby for duty day and night.
+At one point in the weekend, after the system outage had been resolved, only one WhatsApp message was enough to get everybody online on a Sunday morning to start processing orders.
 And it was not only our team, together with all other teams within Medtronic, we went the extra mile as one team during these challenging times.

 This is also what I see now during the COVID-19 situation, everybody adapted so quickly to the situation.
 Working from home as much as possible.
 Colleagues in the warehouses that do an amazing job.
 The Respiratory & Monitoring business that is going the extra mile to make sure that COVID-19 patients get the products that are needed.
 Employees from other teams that stepped in to support our Diabetes team during the COVID-19 situation.
 It is so special to see the resilience of the employees and the drive that everybody has.
 It makes me proud to work for Medtronic.